siddu1998/Submission2.0/README.md

 Note: All applications work on python3
-To run the application whose task is as follows : "Develop a GUI where the user can select two images, which are at a specific distance and calculate the location of the sign, provided we know the image cordinates of it stored in the sign annotations file"
+To run the application whose task is as follows :<b> "Develop a GUI where the user can select two images, which are at a specific distance and calculate the location of the sign, provided we know the image cordinates of it stored in the sign annotations file"</b>

 ```
 python gui_input_image_get_position.py -r <<<expressway code>>>